trailofbits/testing-handbook/content/docs/languages/rust/50-memory-zeroization.md

 However, this approach still does not prevent unexpected copies of data from being created in the process's memory.
 The example above still discloses a copy of the secret value on the stack ("leak B"), because of the by-value copy in the call to the `mac` function.

-A more involved strategy is to use [`secrecy`](https://docs.rs/secrecy/latest/secrecy/) crate.
-It provides the `SecretBox` struct which makes secret exposure more visible in the code.
+A more involved strategy is to use the [`secrecy`](https://docs.rs/secrecy/latest/secrecy/) crate.
+It prevents accidental copies of secret data and makes any secret exposure explicit in the code.

 ```rust
 use secrecy::{ExposeSecret, SecretBox};